Dali918/leetcode/Graphs/Graphs-Medium-994-RottingOranges.md

 #### Runtime Analysis
 - *Time:* $O(n x m) -> $ we traverse the whole graph using BFS and again for checking for fresh oranges
 - *Space:* $O(n x m ) -> $ The queue at most could contain all the nodes in the graph if the whole graph is rotten

+### Notes
+- Pay attention to the direction vector, had trouble initially because of this